hyvor/hyvor-internal/README.md

 composer require hyvor/helper-laravel
 ```

-## Providers
+## Auth

-This library supports the following authentication providers:
+This library provides a unified authentication system for the following providers:

 - HYVOR
 - OpenID Connect